-You can buy gold and silver tax-free at Bullion Exchanges online if you order in Alaska, Delaware, New Hampshire, Montana, and Oregon.
+You can buy IRA physical Gold and silver tax-free at Bullion Exchanges online if you order in Alaska, Delaware, New Hampshire, Montana, and Oregon.
 Check the status of your shipping address below to find out if you will need to pay sales tax on your order.
-Precious metals are exempt from sales tax in many states, however, every state in the U.S. The U.S.government has its own rules and regulations when it comes to collecting sales tax on precious metals.
+Precious metals, including IRA physical Gold, are exempt from sales tax in many states, however, every state in the U.S. has different regulations.government has its own rules and regulations when it comes to collecting sales tax on precious metals.

 Whether or not you must pay sales tax for a purchase of precious metals depends on your location.
 Some states require the collection of sales tax, while others do not.
 Some states may also charge sales taxes to a certain extent, and there may be exemptions beyond that point.
 First, you can postpone your tax bill with a 1031 change.

 This means that you reinvest the money from your gold sale by buying more gold and, if you meet the IRS requirements, all of these transactions will not be taxable.
 You only pay taxes when you sell your gold for cash, not when you buy more gold with that money.
 This is the case not only for gold coins and ingots, but also for most ETFs (exchange-traded funds), which are subject to taxes of 28%.
 Many investors, including financial advisors, have trouble owning these investments.